School MATH10101 course page || Nige Ray's Homepage || Last updated 23 September 2016

-The questions on the January 2016 examination will be very similar in style to those of the previous five years; however, the format will be slightly different, in that students will be expected to attempt every question on the paper.
-Then precise details will be given here after the week 6 test.Here is my part of the January 2015 paper, with solutions and my feedback to students after the event.
+The questions on the January 2016 examination will be very similar in style to those of the previous five years; the format, however, will be slightly different, and students will be expected to attempt every question on the paper.
+Precise details will be given here after the week 6 test.Here is my part of the January 2015 paper, with solutions and my feedback to students after the event.

 In case you have forgotten, here is the course timetable!